Snshadow/winevt-EvtSubscribe-EventRecordID-issue/README.md

 ### EventRecordID query criteria not being applied when using push method

-Using pull subscription method(using event object with EvtNext) works correctly get the event that match the query criteria.
+Using pull subscription method(using event object with EvtNext) works correctly getting the event that match the query criteria.

 ___